ekanth/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The functions to detect the lane lines are in the section 'Finding Lane Lines'.
 There are two functions `find_lane_inds_from_scratch()` and `find_lane_inds_from_previous()` - the first one uses the windowing method to find lanes from scratch while the second one utlizes the left and right fit from the previous frame to identify the lane lines.
 The `find_lane_fit()` uses the two functions to find the left and right lane fit.
 I reused a lot of code implemented in the chapter 15 here.
+I also use the last five fits to average any variations due to bad road conditions.
+Additionally, the lane identification is reset to find lane from scratch if three consecutive lane lines found were non-conformant.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.